JekyllChess/jekyllchess.github.io/README.md

 ---

 ### 🏋️ Training Mode
-A guided PGN training board where moves are revealed as the reader finds correct continuations.
+A guided PGN training board where moves are revealed as the reader finds the correct continuation.

 ---

 ### 📝 Worksheet Mode
-Simple mate-in-one and tactical worksheets using FEN positions.
+Simple worksheets generated using PGN files.

 ---